matthewfranglen/category-set-graph/README.md

 This requires that I return the entire category when provided a single value.

+## How is an arbitrary graph a value of category Set

+The category Set is infinite?
+If it is then any arbitrary graph can fit within it, by using some of the sets as the vertexes and then using (some of) the morphisms between those sets as the edges.

 If a more explicit graph form is required then it needs to define the vertexes, and the edges between them.
 Then a mapping between those vertexes and the sets can be defined.
 Finally a mapping between the edges and the morphisms can be defined.